K7CTC/LMODEM/README.md

 ## Receiving (file processing)

-To receive a file using the default mode and channel we would launch LMODEM with the following command:
+To receive a file using the default mode and channel one would launch LMODEM with the following command:

     lmodem.py -r